adamsilver/fdpb/03-book-a-flight.md

 ![Date picker](.)

-#### Some other considerations
+#### Other considerations

 Interfaces that try to solve many problems at once cause problems.
 The primary user need for the calendar is to select a date.
-Trying to convey price and availability at the same time, for example, results in a busy interface that is likely to overwhelm users.
+Trying to convey price and availability at the same time, for example, results in a busy interface that could overwhelm users.

-It's also not very practical from a design perspective.
+It's also not practical from a design perspective.
 One aspect of design for the web is considering people who use different size screens.
 Responsive design encourages us to design for small and large screens alike.
 Cramming lots of information into a page that can ultimately be accessed on small screens is asking for trouble.

 Instead, we'll purposely let users focus on choosing a date without the distraction of additional information.
 We'll give users the relevant information later on in the flow.